tbachvarova/Installing-Windows-Server-on-VirtualBox/README.md

-# Installing Windows Server, Client PC on VirtualBox and configuration to work in Active Directory
+# Installing Windows Server on VirtualBox and configuration to work with DHCP Server, Active Directory and DNS Server

 This project aims to demonstrate an installation of Windows Server on a virtual machine via VirtualBox (Oracle VM VirtualBox).
-Adding **DHCP** (+ share internet to local PCs), **DNS** and **Active Directory**.
+Adding **DHCP** (+ share internet to local PCs),  add **Active Directory** and **DNS** Server.

 These are guidelines of the main **setup key points** and steps in the installation and configuration process.

 `If you need more detailed explanations, I will be glad for your feedback, so I can prepare them.`

 This includes: